themejuice/tj/README.md

 _I don't regularly develop on Windows, so if you encounter any bugs, please let me know through a **well-documented** issue and I'll try my best to get it resolved._

-### Can I use the original VVV instead of VVV-Apache?
+### Can I use another VM instead of Graft?
 Definitely.
-If you want to use `tj` with Nginx and the [original VVV](https://github.com/Varying-Vagrant-Vagrants/VVV), it's as simple as running `tj` with a few flags:
+If you want to use `tj` with Nginx and say, [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV), it's as simple as running `tj` with a few flags:

 ```bash
 tj new --vm-box git@github.com:Varying-Vagrant-Vagrants/VVV.git --nginx